bobost2/ProjectW-Arduino/README.md

 # What is included in this repository
 This repository is a modification of another repository by [reefab](https://github.com/reefab) named [CyclingPusher](https://github.com/reefab/CyclingPusher).
-I had removed from his version the networking involved, since I don't need it, because everything is processed on the Windows tablet and the output, so my Electron app can fetch the information.
+I have removed from his version the networking involved, since I don't need it, because everything is processed on the Windows tablet and the output, so my Electron app can fetch the information.